 The Fedora line is made from recycled plastic (PET) and is very low VOC, it quickly approached odorless, in my opinion.

 Commercial Grade Carpets

 Low-VOC commercial carpet is harder to find than residential.
 I have reviewed and sniffed a few of the ones that claim to have the lowest VOC levels.

 There are wool and synthetic commercial options reviewed in my dedicated carpet post.

 Can Carpet ever be a Healthy Flooring?

 Because carpet does collect dust, mold spores, pesticides, flame retardants and all types of contaminants and allergens that ride on dust, a HEPA vacuum like the Nilfisk is essential for cleaning.

 Terrazzo is a little complex as there are different materials, resins and sealers involved.
-But there are systems that are 0-VOC and low-VOC.
+But there are systems that are zero-VOC and low-VOC.

 vi.
 Zero-VOC Resilient Flooring

-Recently though, there are a few very healthy additions to this category.
+Recently though, there are a few healthy additions to this category.